Awards for heroism and Service

 In March 2009, Allan, his wife and two young children left Australia and set sail from England on their yacht.
 Even though Allan’s wife and children had no blue water sailing experience, they sailed 16,000 nautical miles (30,000 klms) back to Australia, crossing the Atlantic Ocean, through the Panama Canal and across the Pacific Ocean—an adventure of a lifetime that few realise.

-It is this spirit of achievement that underpins Allan’s philosophy on life, and as a speaker, his messages of hope.
+It is this spirit of achievement that underpins Allan’s philosophy on life, and as a speaker, using his knowledge to help others take control, or in some cases, take back control of their lives.
 Allan will open your hearts and minds and draw you into his unique and compelling experiences.
 His story is a magnificent example of turning fear into courage and failure into success.
+His years of engagement in the Mental Health Sector, working alongside some of Australia’s most experienced psychiatrists and psychologists, Allan has developed a deep understanding of the factors that lead to his psychological demise.
+He has turned that understanding into a powerful and practical knowledge base that is used in his presentations that have featured nationally and internationally.
+Allan’s belief is simple; Education = Knowledge = Understanding = Acceptance.

 Allan’s book, ‘The Cost of Bravery’ was released on May 22, 2013 and reprinted in January 2015.
 The forword for the book was written by renowned Australian, Mr Ray Martin AM and is now in its second edition.
 Allan has appeared on national TV including 60 Minutes, Sunday Night and A Current Affair.
 He has also appeared on Richard Fidler’s conversation hour and been interviewed on many other national radio programs.